Team-Winter/ReviewsAPI/README.md

 If you'd like to make changes to the code, clone the `local` branch, when a change is made rebuild the image where the change occured using `docker-compose build <ContainerName>`, then re-spin up the container using `docker-compose up <ContainerName>`.

-Using k6 the system can be load tested locally by running `k6 App/Server/tests/k6Scripts.js`
+Using [k6](https://k6.io/) the system can be load tested locally by running `k6 App/Server/tests/k6Scripts.js`.
+The test script sends requests to the nginx loadbalancer by communicating with `localhost:3005`.

 ## Changelog/Roadmap